na-na-hi/renget/archive/meta_claude_list.md

 - "*Claude\.ai is currently in open beta and usage of the platform may be limited for unpaid users.*"
 ###### Clewd
 https://rentry.org/slaude2
-- Clewd connects SillyTavern to claude.ai
+- Clewd connects SillyTavern to claude\.ai
 ***
 ##### Current stuff
 ###### Coping with Slaude